 attract unsuspecting homeowners who would like to save money but don't

-know how to go about it.
+know how to go about doing it.
 Unfortunately, these four conglomerates are big

-players who have only one thing in mind: Making Big Money.
+players who have only one thing in mind: Making Big Profits.
 The board of

 directors must satisfy their stockholders or risk being fired, and the